+What styles of games can you make?
+MINI-CHALLENGE #2 Due Date: \\\\\ Good game designers use information they gather from researching what has been done in the past to help them think through their game design.
+Find 5 different math games.
+List them below.
+Include a brief description.
+What are some things you like/dislike about the games you listed?
+Explain your reasoning.
 Based on what you learned in Task #2, identify which characteristics of good math games are present in one or more of the games listed above?
 Which characteristics of good math games are missing (if any)?
 Explain your reasoning.

 Game Designers, your third strategy is to look at all the research and use it to help brainstorm game ideas.
 Begin to imagine what type of game you would like to create.
-The third step in the Engineering Design Process is: IMAGINE

-DESIGN YOUR OWN MATH GAME!
-Think about all the games you've explored up until now.
-What information will you take from your knowledge of these games to help you brainstorm your own game ideas? nom your knowledge of those games to help you brameterm your own game lacast What style of game are you interested in?
-Mark 11 1/2 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 What math concept(s) will you incorporate into your game?
+The third step in the Engineering Design Process is: IMAGINE Think about all the games you've explored up until now.
+What information will you take from your knowledge of these games to help you brainstorm your own game ideas?
+What style of game are you interested in?
+What math concept(s) will you incorporate into your game?
 Why?
 How might you combine some of your game styles and math ideas to help people who struggle with the math concept(s)?

-Good game designers look at all of their ideas and then come up with a solution.
+MINI-CHALLENGE #3 Good game designers look at all of their ideas and then come up with a solution.
 They imagine what their game will look like, how their audience will interact with the games, and much more.
 In creating a math game, it is important to think about how your audience will explore the math, problem solve and demonstrate their understanding.
 Based on how you think you can help people interact with the math, share your game ideas with the rest of your team.
 Examine each other's ideas with fairness and utilize all the knowledge you've gained thus far to provide informative feedback to your team members.
 Discuss with your team, and together, decide on which game idea your team would like to explore.

-The name of our math game is

-We chose this game because
+The name of our math game is\\\\\ We chose this game because

 Game Designers, your fourth strategy is to begin planning how you will create your game.
 Think about the materials you will need and how you will include the characteristics of good games.
-The fourth step in the Engineering Design Process is: PLAN

-Task #4 is intended to be discussed as a team.

-Good game designers develop a plan before building a game.
+The fourth step in the Engineering Design Process is: PLAN Task #4 is intended to be discussed as a team.
+As a team, think back to the characteristics of a good math game.
+How will your game incorporate these characteristics?
+In what ways will game players explore the math concepts in the game?
+What are the key math components that your game needs in order for it to be helpful for the game players?
+MINI-CHALLENGE #4 Good game designers develop a plan before building a game.
 They use creativity and the information they gathered to write a "blueprint" for their game.
 This gives them the opportunity to see what the game will look like.
 Mini-Challenge #4 is intended to be discussed as a team.

-GAME BLUEPRINT

-Target Audience e Number of Players

-Game type (circ cle one):

-board game card game digital /APF other:

-/tools might you ne /remove materials as

-Game Goal: Wh at does a player hav e to do to win? ?
-Is there a strategy involved in winning?
+GAME BLUEPRINT Target Audienc e Number of Players Game type (cir cle one): board game card game digital /APF other: What materials s/tools might you n eed to build the e game?
+Continue to add i/remove materials a as you create yo bur plan.
+Game Goal: Wh nat does a plaver hav ve to do to win? ?
+Is there a strategy involved in winning? , , , , , , , , , , , , , , , , , , , Learning Goal(s): By playing the game, what can a player expect to be experiencing and learning?
+What math concepts are involved?